Science

 Study 2: Flourish reduced anxiety and depression (n = 1,137)

 A second, larger randomized controlled trial enrolled 1,137 undergraduate students across the Summer and Fall 2025 terms at the University of Manitoba in Canada.
-Designed as a large-scale replication and extension of Study 1, the trial used both the wellbeing measures from the first study and additional clinical outcome measures — including the PHQ-2 (depression), GAD-2 (anxiety), and the 4-item Perceived Stress Scale (PSS) — to evaluate whether Flourish produced measurable mental health improvements.
+This trial used both the wellbeing measures from the first study and additional clinical outcome measures — including the PHQ-2 (depression), GAD-2 (anxiety), and the 4-item Perceived Stress Scale (PSS) — to evaluate whether Flourish produced measurable mental health improvements.

 Source: Cachia, J. Y. A., Pu, W., Liao, C., Keijsers, M., & Zhao, X. (under review).
 Compassion without dependency: Design principles for compassionate AI and a large randomized controlled trial.
 (Manuscript currently under peer review.)